 Jason is renowned in hot rod circles for his ability to leave show car paint looking like colored glass upon finishing his processes.
 He is notoriously meticulous and is well-known for taking up to 10 hours to wet sand and finish each panel!
 To TRULY put this in perspective, this means that a hood, from start to finish, could take between 30-40 hours to complete.
 Most detailers don’t spend 10 hours on a two-step paint correction of an entire car!

 While there were many highlights to the extended weekend of training, one stood head and shoulders above the rest.
-And, it is something that anyone who speaks with Jason can detect after a few sentences– his passion for discussion and teaching the intricacies of perfecting painted surfaces.
+And, it is something that anyone who speaks with Jason can detect after a few sentences– his passion for the process of perfecting painted surfaces.
 Jason’s finely honed sanding and polishing skills, coupled with knowledge as a former painter, and an unrelenting pursuit for paint glowing perfection, have put him in VERY elite company.
-It is his drive, patience, and enthusiasm to teach that is Jason greatest calling, beyond the work he does on the rarest of vehicles.

-Before any teaching occurs Jason spends some time speaking with and getting to know his students, one on one, to explore their sanding and polishing backgrounds as well as their personalities.
-This allows him to identify his student’s skills, what they wish to gain out of instruction.
-Positive interaction and understanding of a student’s personality and background can be quite important when training 10-14 hours straight with someone for 1-4 days.
+Before any teaching occurs Jason spends some time speaking with and getting to know his students to explore their sanding and polishing backgrounds as well as their personalities.
+This allows him to have a positive interaction and an understanding of a student’s personality and background, which is important when training 10-14 hours straight with someone for 1-4 days.